Brahmaputra River: Assam

 The Dihang, winding out of the mountains, turns towards the southeast and descends into a low-lying basin as it enters northeastern Assam state.
 Just west of the town of Sadiya, the river again turns to the southwest and is joined by two mountain streams, the Lohit, and the Dibang.
 Below that confluence, about 1,450 km from the Bay of Bengal, the river becomes known conventionally as the Brahmaputra ("Son of Brahma").
 In Assam, the river is mighty, even in the dry season, and during the rains, its banks are more than 8 km apart.
-As the river follows its braided 700 km course through the valley, it receives several rapidly flowing Himalayan streams, including the Subansiri, Kameng, Bhareli, Dhansiri, Manas, Champamati, Saralbhanga, and Sankosh Rivers.
-The main tributaries from the hills and from the plateau to the south are the Burhi Dihing, the Disang, the Dikhu, and the Kopili.
+As the river follows its braided 700 km course through the valley, it receives several rapidly flowing Himalayan streams, including the Subansiri, Kameng, Bharali, Dhansiri, Manas, Champamati, Saralbhanga, and Sankosh Rivers.
+The main tributaries from the hills and from the plateau to the south are the Burhi Dihing, the Disang, the Dikhow, and the Kopili.

 Between Dibrugarh and Lakhimpur Districts, the river divides into two channels—the northern Kherkutia channel and the southern Brahmaputra channel.
 The two channels join again about 100 km downstream, forming the Majuli island, which is the largest river island in the world.
 At Guwahati, near the ancient pilgrimage centre of Hajo, the Brahmaputra cuts through the rocks of the Shillong Plateau, and is at its narrowest at 1 km bank-to-bank.
-The terrain of this area made it logistically ideal for the Battle of Saraighat, the military confrontation between the Mughal Empire and the Ahom Kingdom in March 1671.
-The first combined railroad/roadway bridge across the Brahmaputra was constructed at Saraighat.
-It was opened to traffic in April 1962.

 The environment of the Brahmaputra floodplains in Assam have been described as the Brahmaputra Valley semi-evergreen forests ecoregion.